 Ingredient Notes

-- Unsalted butter - once browned, it adds a subtle nutty flavor to the mashed potatoes.
+- Unsalted butter - Once browned, it adds a subtle nutty flavor to the mashed potatoes.

-Place the potatoes and garlic in a large stockpot of cold salted water and bring to a boil for 15-20 minutes or until tender.
+Step 1: Place the potatoes and garlic in a large stockpot of cold salted water and bring to a boil for 15-20 minutes or until tender.
 Drain and place back in the pot.
-While the potatoes are boiling, brown the butter in a saucepan.

-Add the milk, sour cream, ¾ of the brown butter, salt and black pepper and mash the potatoes.
-Then use an electric mixer to beat until smooth and fluffy.
+Step 3: Add the milk, sour cream, ¾ of the brown butter, salt and black pepper and mash the potatoes.

-FAQs
+Recipe FAQs

 Add the butter to the skillet over medium heat.
 Once the butter is melted, it will foam up and then subside.